What Are Infostealers and Why SMBs Are Prime Targets

 The Silent Threat Lurking in Your Business

 Infostealer malware represents one of the most insidious threats facing small and medium-sized businesses today.
 Unlike ransomware that announces itself with dramatic encryption and ransom demands, infostealers work silently—harvesting credentials, session cookies, and sensitive data without any visible indication of compromise.
+According to IBM's 2025 Cost of a Data Breach Report, the average time to detect a breach is 241 days, giving attackers months of undetected access to your systems.

 How Infostealers Work